 About Childhood and Youth at BGU

-This course comprises of four 30 credit modules, to be completed in a minimum of one year and a maximum of two years, depending on the number of modules completed each year.
+This course comprises of four 30 credit modules, to be completed in one year.

 The Progression Route offers opportunities to critically evaluate practice through a detailed analysis of the systems, procedures and changes that contribute to your field of study.
 This course will promote your professional formation as a reflective practitioner and modules will cover topics such as leading people and teams, promoting quality, new models of practice and contemporary issues such as current political and social trends.

 In addition, the undertaking of an independent research study will support your continuing development as a leading practitioner within the children’s workforce.

 - Applicants will typically have 240 HE credits from a Foundation degree or an HE Diploma in a relevant field of study.

 - Applicants are expected to have a current (or prospective) voluntary or paid role in a relevant setting for minimum of 12 hours per week accumulating to 360 hours per year of study.